armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-17-5.md

 ## Known Issues
-There are currently no known issues with this release.
+There are currently no known issues with this release. application

 ## Highlighted Updates
 ### Armory